Veridise/veridise-docs/zkvanguard/index.md

 ## What is ZK Vanguard?

 ZK Vanguard is a static analysis tool used to discover common vulnerabilities in zero-knowledge (ZK) circuits.
-ZK Vanguard currently supports detecting bugs in zk circuits written in [circom](https://docs.circom.io/).
+ZK Vanguard currently supports detecting bugs in ZK circuits written in [circom](https://docs.circom.io/).

 ## General Usage Instructions